What connects Tsarska Bistritsa and the Mount Musala Peak?

 Featuring beautiful garden views to compliment the homey feel of the room, you can book a one-bedroom apartment in this complex for 53 Euros a night.
 Another bonus is free private parking is available.

-Now that you’ve arrived in Borovets, we’ll get to know the nearby landmarks you can check out during your stay before you set on your hiking day to the Musala Mount Peak.
+Now that you’ve arrived in Borovets, we’ll explore the nearby landmarks during your stay before you set off on your hiking day to the Musala Mount Peak.

 Tsarska Bistritsa